samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 When we compare this 10k thrombolysis rate to the average hospital SHAP model in our previously trained XGBoost model, we find a very strong correlation (R-squared = 0.917).
 This helps to validate average hospital SHAP being used as a measure of a hospital's *'propensity to use thrombolysis'*.

 <img src="./images/shap_vs_10k.jpg" width="450">
+*A comparison of average hospital SHAP values with predicted hospital thrombolysis use if all hospitals saw the same 10k patient cohort.*

 We see that hospital SHAP values range from about -1.5 to +1.5.
 This range of 3 (in log odds) between hospitals represents a range of about 20 fold in the odds of a patient receiving thrombolysis, simply by virtue of which hospital they attend.
 Most hospitals lie within the range of -1.0 to +1.0, but this still represents a 7-8 fold range in the ods of receiving thrombolysis.